thorsteinssonh/bash_test_tools/documentation/docs/index.md

 The shell environment is not ideal for performing complicated tests on text and binary files.
-The `assert` function allows you to call any executable, be it compiled, python, or ruby, for the purpose of performing more granular assert, that would otherwise be very difficult to perform within the shell only.
+The `assert` function allows you to call any executable, be it compiled, python, or ruby, for the purpose of performing more granular asserts.
 The requirement on the external assert executable is that it return an exit code of 0 if the assert is successful, and !=0 if the assert fails.
 For demonstration purposes we will define an assert executable in python, `is_foobar.py`.
 It returns success if the argument is `"foobar"`, otherwise it returns fail.